Enphase Energy (NASDAQ:ENPH) Shares Up 5.3%

 Enphase Energy, Inc. (NASDAQ:ENPH)’s stock price shot up 5.3% during mid-day trading on Tuesday .
 The company traded as high as $169.88 and last traded at $169.76.
 15,543 shares were traded during mid-day trading, a decline of 99% from the average session volume of 2,966,459 shares.
 The stock had previously closed at $161.26.

 A number of brokerages have issued reports on ENPH.
-BMO Capital Markets began coverage on Enphase Energy in a research note on Thursday, September 30th.
-They issued an “outperform” rating and a $200.00 price objective for the company.
-Wolfe Research began coverage on Enphase Energy in a research note on Tuesday, August 31st.
-They issued an “outperform” rating for the company.
-Stephens began coverage on Enphase Energy in a research note on Thursday, June 24th.
-They issued an “overweight” rating and a $215.00 price objective for the company.
+B. Riley reduced their price objective on Enphase Energy from $160.00 to $157.00 and set a “neutral” rating for the company in a research note on Wednesday, July 28th.
+Capital One Financial downgraded Enphase Energy from an “overweight” rating to an “equal weight” rating in a research note on Monday, June 21st. began coverage on Enphase Energy in a research note on Friday, June 25th.
+They issued a “buy” rating and a $220.00 price objective for the company.
 JPMorgan Chase & Co. upped their price objective on Enphase Energy from $210.00 to $238.00 and gave the company an “overweight” rating in a research note on Wednesday, July 21st.
-Finally, KeyCorp started coverage on Enphase Energy in a research note on Tuesday, September 21st.
-They issued an “overweight” rating and a $179.00 price objective for the company.
+Finally, Seaport Res Ptn restated a “neutral” rating on shares of Enphase Energy in a research note on Thursday, July 15th.
 Ten analysts have rated the stock with a hold rating and twenty-two have issued a buy rating to the company’s stock.
 Based on data from MarketBeat, Enphase Energy currently has a consensus rating of “Buy” and a consensus target price of $185.38.

 The firm has a fifty day simple moving average of $165.94 and a two-hundred day simple moving average of $158.94.
 The stock has a market cap of $22.74 billion, a PE ratio of 134.02, a PEG ratio of 3.38 and a beta of 1.16.
 The company has a current ratio of 4.67, a quick ratio of 4.57 and a debt-to-equity ratio of 1.59.